 d) Scan with spyhunter and secondary tools and reboot your PC.
 This should fully get rid of XP Antispyware 2011.

 In some cases virus mutates and you cannot perform some part of these instructions.
 In such cases we recommend trying scans from within safe mode, or doing Alternate OS scans by tools from one of antivirus program makers, for example this : http://pctools.com/aoss

 Important Note: Although it is possible to manually remove XP Antispyware 2011, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.